 Deirdre Bigley has served as a member of our Board since May 2016.
-Ms. Bigley joined Bloomberg, L.P., a global business and financial information and news leader, in 2009 and served as the Chief Marketing Officer from 2013 to 2021.
+Ms. Bigley was with Bloomberg, L.P., a global business and financial information and news leader, joining in 2009 and serving as the Chief Marketing Officer from 2013 to 2021.
 Prior to joining Bloomberg, L.P., Ms. Bigley spent thirteen years at International Business Machines Corporation (IBM), serving in several capacities, including Vice President of Worldwide Advertising and Interactive, and Vice President of Worldwide Brand.
-Ms. Bigley serves on the Boards of: Wix.com, a cloud based development platform, since November 2017 (Compensation Committee); Taboola, an advertising company that powers recommendations for the open web, since April 2021; and Sportradar, a sports betting and sports entertainment company, since April, 2021 (Chair Compensation Committee).
+Ms. Bigley serves on the Boards of: Wix.com, a cloud-based development platform, since November 2017; Sportradar, a sports betting and sports entertainment company, since April, 2021; and Taboola, an advertising company that powers recommendations for the open web, since April 2021.
 Ms. Bigley holds a B.A. in English from West Chester University.